 In-depth study of theories and concepts in counseling which, because of their topicality, are not the subject of a regular course.
 Specific topics will be designated in the Schedule of Classes.
 Prereq: Cons. of instr.

-A supervised practicum experience that requires a minimum of 100 clock hours (including 40 direct hours) and leads to the development of counseling skills.
-Students engage in their practicum activities at approved sites in the greater Milwaukee area and meet on-campus weekly for a didactic seminar that furthers counseling skills and provides group supervision.
+Supervised practicum experience that requires a minimum of 100 clock hours (including 40 direct hours) and leads to the development of counseling skills.
+Students engage in their practicum activities at approved sites in the greater Milwaukee area and meet on campus weekly for a didactic seminar that furthers counseling skills and provides group supervision.
 Prereq: COUN 6000; COUN 6001 or COUN 6003 which may be taken concurrently.

 A supervised practicum experience that requires a minimum of 100 clock hours (including 40 direct hours) and leads to the development of counseling skills.
 Students engage in their practicum activities at approved sites in the greater Milwaukee area and meet on-campus weekly for a didactic seminar that furthers counseling skills and provides group supervision.
 Prereq: COUN 6000; COUN 6001 which may be taken concurrently.